-27 Brilliant Travel Tips for Booking a Trip, Packing & Vacationing
+27 Brilliant Travel Tips—From Booking and Packing to Vacationing

 1. Use an “Incognito Window” when searching for flights and hotels.
 Some companies will boost the prices just because you’ve been searching the web for prices.

-2. If you’re looking to buy a flight ticket, wait until 3 p.m. on Tuesdays.
-Studies indicate this is the cheapest day/time to do it.
+2. If you’re looking to buy a flight ticket, purchase on a Thursday.
+It used to be Tuesdays, but that’s no longer true, according to travel analysts.
+The most expensive day to book?
+Sundays.

 3. Want to travel cheap?
-Opt for a trip during shoulder season or low season whenever possible.
+Opt for a trip during shoulder season or low season, whenever possible.
 Sure, the weather might not always be ideal, but you’ll end up going to some of the hottest global spots for a lot less—and that’s usually when the locals are there, so you can skip the annoying tourist hordes.
+Specifically, fall shoulder season is a great time to get deals on flights and hotels.

 4. Whenever you’re searching for flights/hotels online, google the words “promo,” “discount,” “coupon,” or “corporate code” with the destination’s name.
 You never know what little deals might be lurking out there!

-5. International sites such as ratestogo.com or booking.com offer hotel and travel deals that are often much cheaper than North American sites.
+5. International sites such as Momondo or Booking.com offer hotel and travel deals that are often much cheaper than North American sites.
 Check those out before setting anything in stone.

 6. Always check the reviews when booking hotels.
 They’re your BFFs when funds are limited but options are not.